hashicorp/waypoint-examples/project-templates/ecs/advanced/README.md

      configuration to build the app and run tests, build the app in a Docker container, and push the container to ECR.
 On merges to main, a workflow runs to deploy to the dev environment.

+     Project name requirements:
+     - Must begin with a capital letter
+     - Must not contain any non-alphanumeric characters
+     - Must not be more than 20 characters long
      ```
    - ![template-2.png](readme-images%2Ftemplate-2.png)
 10. Set TFC configs in the HCP Waypoint UI.
 This configuration enables HCP